Nikolay Simonov (politician)

-Nikolay Petrovich Simonov (Николай Петрович Симонов; born 7 November 1956), is a Russian statesman, who has served as the Chairman of the Government of Penza Oblast, since 20 November 2015.
+Nikolay Petrovich Simonov (Николай Петрович Симонов; born 7 November 1956), is a Russian politician, appointed Chairman of the Government of Penza Oblast, on 20 November 2015.

 He had served as the acting Governor of Penza Oblast from 23 March until 26 March 2021, when Oleg Melnichenko replaced him.

 He was the acting Deputy Chairman of the Government of the Penza Region in 2015.
 He was the General Director of OJSC Penzadieselmash from 2004 to 2014.
 He was General Director of OJSC Holding Company Kolomensky Zavod from 2014 to 2015.

 Biography

 Nikolay Simonov was born in Moscow on 7 November 1956.

 In 1980, he graduated from the Peoples' Friendship University with a degree in Mechanical Engineering and Translation.

 He began his career at the Kirov Kharkiv Turbine Works.
 Foreman of the 1st mechanical section of shop No. 53 of the Order of Lenin and the Order of the Red Banner of Labor Industrial association of turbine construction "Kharkiv Turbine Works named after S. M. Kirov ".

 After military service in the armed forces, he worked at the Penzdizelmash production association, where he rose from a foreman to a director for economics.

 In 2004, he was proclaimed General Director of Penzadieselmash OJSC.
 From May 2014 to October 2015 he worked as the General Director of OJSC Holding Company Kolomensky Zavod.